kaffeeMn/vimrc/readme.rst

 How do I get your .vimrc?
 =========================

-You type
+Just type

     ./set_up.zsh

-into your console, in this very directory, and you are golden.
+into your shell, in this very directory, and you are golden.